Read/write well data from Log ASCII Standard (LAS) files

 This is a Python package to read and write Log ASCII Standard (LAS) files, used for borehole/well data (e.g. geophysical/geological/petrophysical logs).
 It is compatible with versions 1.2 and 2.0 of the LAS file specification, published by the Canadian Well Logging Society.
 In principle it is designed to read as many types of LAS files as possible, including ones containing common errors or non-compliant formatting.

 It is written entirely in Python and works on any platform.
-It depends on the following packages available on PyPI:
+It requires:

 To install from PyPI use:

 If necessary this will download and install the package dependencies.

 Alternatively if you would like the latest version (which may contain bugs and errors) make sure you have `setuptools <https://pypi.python.org/pypi/setuptools>`__ and git installed and then: